Hennamann/CEP-Extension-Installer/README.md

   npm run build:win
   ```
 2. You will find the compiled Windows binary in the `win` folder within the `releases` folder.

+### Extra Steps

+Since a Mac app is just a folder, it can easily be packaged, published and be "self-contained", in the case of windows, this is not the case and the installer requires several files and folders to function on Windows, making packaging of your extension difficult, at present there is no way to package an electron application to be "self-contained" on Windows.
+You can however use Enigma Virtual Box, to "self-contain" the installer: [http://enigmaprotector.com/en/aboutvb.html](http://enigmaprotector.com/en/aboutvb.html).